-The DIA OSBP can assist in providing an understanding of DIA; however, we cannot put small businesses in front of program offices and/or contracting officers.
-DIA’s Acquisition Office holds Industry Days to provide information regarding procurement activitities; however, you will not have an opportunity to brief your capabilities at these events.
+The DIA OSBP can assist in providing an understanding of DIA; however, we do not arrange meetings between small businesses and program offices and/or contracting officers.
+DIA’s Acquisition Office holds Industry Days to provide information regarding procurement activities.
+These are not opportunities to brief your capabilities; rather, they are opportunities to learn about DIA’s needs.
 The best way to get your capabilities known is responding to Requests for Information or Sources Sought Notices as these responses are reviewed by Program Offices.

 5. We have an innovative idea that benefits DIA’s mission, how do we get our idea in front of a DIA customer?

 Submit a white paper on DIA’s NeedipeDIA.
 These white papers are reviewed by DIA’s Innovation Office and then forwarded to the appropriate DIA Office for review.
 The Innovation Office provides a response within 30 days either requesting further information or stating that the idea may not be a good fit at this time.
 For more information, please visit DIA’s Innovation and NeedipeDIA pages, located on DIA’s website under the business tab.

 6. Where does DIA post their procurement opportunities?